Listed below are some of the Composting Do’s and Don’ts to help you quickly and efficiently compost:

 Use a variety of organic materials

-Put worms in an open compost pile, but not a compost barrel, bin or tumbler.
+Put worms in an open compost pile, but not a compost barrel, bin, or tumbler.
+The high heat will kill them.

-Do not put animal remains, meat, or fats in the pile.
-They attract unwanted
+Do not put animal remains meat, or fats in the pile.
+They attract unwanted “critters”.

 Do not put grass clippings too thickly, they smell as they decay.